HiImFelipe/would-you-rather/README.md

 ## Challenges 🎯

-Pretty much the first time routing things by hand instead of making usage of something fancier like express or fastify.
+1. First time routing things by hand instead of making usage of something fancier like express or fastify.

-I have also pretty much never injected class dependencies by hand as well, and it is something I am willing to learn, so that is why it's a little confusing and not super polished at the time.
+1. I have never injected class dependencies by hand as well, and it is something I am willing to learn.
+1. Improving the organization of the project overall.

 ## Running the project

 ### Prerequisites

 - Node v20.11 or above (Cannot guarantee lower versions will work, but you can try)

 ### Installing Dependencies

-You can run the project with any package manager you want, but this project relies on npm alone.
-Run the following to download the project's dependencies:
+This project is compatible with yarn and pnpm, but it was done with npm in mind.
+With that said, the following command will install the dependencies for you.

 ```bash
 npm install